urgordeadbeef/ngx_http_upstream_least_time/README.md

 * Default: 	—
 * Context: 	upstream

-A load balancing method by the least average response time
+A load balancing method by the lowest average response time and the lowest number of active connections

 If the header parameter is specified, time to receive the response header is used.
 If the last_byte parameter is specified, time to receive the full